iankibet/gitlab-mr/README.md

 # @iankibetsh/gitlab-mr

-This is a Node.js application designed to assist in the creation of GitLab merge requests.
+This is a Node.js application designed to assist in the management and creation of GitLab merge requests.
 It uses the `axios` library to make API calls to GitLab.

 ## Installation